-The structure of proposed wet well will extend to about 9 m below the existing ground surface and the groundwater table measured in the monitoring wells (BH23-1 and BH23-2) was found to be about 1.8m to 5.5m below ground surface.
+The structure of proposed wet well will extend to about 9 m below the existing ground surface and the groundwater table measured in the monitoring wells (BH23-1 and BH23-2) was found to be about 1.8m to 5.5m below ground surface at the time of observations.
 The 100-Year Lake level should also be assessed as far as uplift calculations are concerned.